KD9YQK/ARES_Sim_1/gm/GM_01_Event_Timeline.md

 Scenario event:

 Shelter now has 17 residents.
 A newly arrived resident says the apartment 3B occupant left with family before the collapse.
-This conflicts with the earlier report and cannot be personally verified by Shelter.

 Purpose: